antronerds/r2-tutorials/docs/Multiple_Genes_View.md

     Medulloblastoma PLoS One - Kool - 62 - MAS5.0 - u133p2" dataset in
     field 2.
 2. Choose "View multiple genes " in field 3 and Click Next
-3. To illustrate the possibilities of the multiple gene view.
-Genes identified as classifiers for Medulloblastoma subtypes (Kool et al, Plos one) will be used.
+3. To illustrate the possibilities of the multiple gene view, genes identified as classifiers for Medulloblastoma subtypes (Kool et al, Plos one) will be used.
 In the GENE/reporter textbox type or copy the following genes: AXIN2,BOC,dkk2,GABRA5,PTCH1,SMARCD3,WIF1